 San Diego is a competitive market, and whether you choose to stage or not, it’s important to ensure your home looks its best to attract the right buyers.
 Your agent’s experience and insights will be crucial in guiding you through this process.

-If you’re looking to reduce your home selling costs, there are areas where you can save.
+If you’re looking to reduce your home-selling costs, there are ways to save.
 Skipping things like staging or a pre-listing inspection can be tempting since they’re optional, but cutting too many corners could backfire—especially if you decide to sell without a professional.

 A real estate agent is your trusted guide throughout the entire process.
 From advising on repairs and staging to helping you set the right price, their expertise can be a game-changer.
 Instead of paying for an outside stager or inspection, your agent will give you personalized advice on presenting your home in the best light and what repairs are worth making before listing.